 The counterarguments to such community claim includes the fact that no published Arizona cases to date have awarded a portion of the post-service profits from a separate property business to the community.
 At the same time, no published opinions have declined such request either because such issue has apparently never been specifically addressed on appeal.
-While A.R.S. §25-213 states that a separate property owner is entitled to the profits of their separate property, the portion of the profits that flow from prior community investment and efforts (i.e., that are not inherent to the separate property business or the product of post-service separate owner efforts) would not constitute separate property as explained in Cockrill (distinguishing that the increase in value and compensation realized during marriage can be partially separate and partially community property depending the circumstances).
-Cockrill, 124 Ariz. at 52.
+While A.R.S. §25-213 states that a separate property owner is entitled to the profits of their separate property, the portion of the profits that flow from prior community investment and efforts (i.e., that are not inherent to the separate property business or the product of post-service separate owner efforts) would not constitute separate property.

-If courts do find that the community may in principle have a claim for a portion of postservice profits associated with its community property lien, the facts of the case may still not support such claim.
+If courts do find that the community may in principle have a claim for a portion of post-service profits associated with its community property lien, the facts of the case may still not support such claim.
 The subsequent memo decision after Schickner was remanded is interesting to the extent that further analysis was applied regarding Husband's reasonable compensation.
 In Schickner v.
 Schickner, No. 1 CA-CV 16-0490 FC (Ariz.App. memo dec.
 10-03-2017) the Court of Appeals affirmed the trial court's determination that Husband's reasonable post-service compensation (based upon his experience and the number of patients and procedures he performed during such period) exceeded the income he had received post-service.
 In making its determination, the court rejected Wife's contention that Husband's reasonable compensation should equal his salary and explained that a salary amount does not necessarily equate to reasonable compensation associated with a party's post-service efforts.
 Accordingly, the court determined that Husband's post-service income constituted his separate property as Husband (during round two) was able to establish that there were no excess post-service profits above his reasonable compensation to apportion to the community.
 Id.
 Thus, one needs to keep in mind that a reasonable compensation analysis pursuant to either valuation or apportionment issues should not be necessarily based solely upon a person's stated salary or published averages, but should consider additional factors such as hours worked and other factors support a more accurate assessment of normalized or reasonable compensation for the particular owner-operator.

 It should also be noted that despite the language in Cockrill and Rueschenberg, which addressed the community's lien in businesses cases as an "equity interest", the Supreme Court of Arizona in Saba v.
 Khoury deviated from such concept in community lien real estate cases by describing the community lien as a "fair reimbursement of community funds, not an equitable division of property".
 Saba v.
 Khoury, No. CV-21-0023-PR at ¶19 (Ariz.
 2022).
 The Saba Court described the method of measuring a community real estate lien as the community's capital contributions plus "a fair return on the amount paid".
 Id.
 Saba further explains: